How To Convert Hard Money Leads To Actual Loans

 This took me probably 15 years to fully understand.
 All of us lenders are sitting in front of a computer at a desk all day.
 But the majority of our borrowers are not.
 What is important to us at this moment is not important to them at this moment.

-He said: dude, I am on a roof right now doing a roofing job.
-Let me get down from the ladder.
-It has been a two day job.
-I have been up here all day.
+A few years ago I was working with a borrower who had already done three deals with us.
+He called me saying he had to close quickly and needed funding in a few days.
+I bent over backwards to rush everything through.
+Then I could not get a hold of him.
+The title company could not get a hold of him either.
+I finally got a hold of him and was a little irritated.
+He said: Dude, I am on a roof right now doing a big roofing job.
+Let me get down from the ladder and take care of it asap.
+It has been a two day job non-stop and I had to get this done.
 That actually hit me.
 This guy is not sitting in front of a computer like I am.
 It was important to him when he called me because he was at his computer then.
 He sent everything over.
 Then he left and went to a job site.

 Scheduling follow-up appointments in a paper planner for lead conversion